-Disability and incapacity may be established with or without a physician's statement as follows:
+Disability and incapacity for a Work-Eligible Individual may be established with or without a physician's statement as follows:

 1. Establishing Disability Without A Physician's Statement

 When the disability is obvious to the Worker, no verification is required.
 The Worker must record his findings and the reason for his decision.